 How to Clean an Instant Pot Sealing Ring

-Wash the sealing ring by hand or even throw it in the dishwasher.
-Once completely dry, it’s time to place it back securely on the lid.
+Wash the sealing ring by hand or throw it in the dishwasher.
+Once it’s completely dry, place it back securely on the lid.
 This is an important step, so make sure it’s on there tight.

-How to Clean an Instant Pot’s Exterior
+How to Clean an Instant Pot Exterior

-Wipe the exterior of your Instant Pot with a damp cloth as needed.
+Wipe the exterior of your Instant Pot with a damp cloth.
 It’s important not to submerge the cooker in water since it contains the heating element, so when you need to clean the inside of the cooker (not to be confused with the inner pot), clean with a damp cloth and dry immediately.
 The area around the lip of the pot can be cleaned with a toothbrush.

 How to Clean an Instant Pot Lid

-After removing the sealing ring and anti-block shield, wash the lid in the top rack of the dishwasher.
-Make sure you know these 11 Instant Pot secrets you won’t find in the owner’s manual.
+After removing the sealing ring and anti-block shield, hand-wash the lid or wash it in the top rack of the dishwasher.
+Make sure you know these Instant Pot secrets you won’t find in the owner’s manual.

-How to Clean an Instant Pot Condensation Cup
+How to Clean the Condensation Collector

-This little cup collects condensation during the cooling process.
-It doesn’t get very dirty, so a periodic wash is all it needs.
+How often to clean: It doesn’t get very dirty, so a periodic hand wash is all it needs.

-How to Deep Clean an Instant Pot Inner Pot
+How to Deep Clean an Instant Pot

 For the inner pot, pour one cup of white vinegar into the pot and let sit for five minutes.
 Pour it out and rinse.
 If you start to see water stains, use a non-abrasive scouring cleanser to make it shiny again.